heitordecarvalhopessoa-debug/Chip-Factory/README.md

 - **Resource Management**: Balance expenses and earnings to keep your factory running.
 - **Logic Puzzles**: Challenge your mind by organizing connections in the best possible way.
 - **Prestige System**: A meta-progression layer where you sacrifice current progress for permanent multipliers and special rewards.
+- **Research Laboratory**: A specialized facility to unlock high-tier components and system enhancements.

 ## Technologies Used